White Sox score late, top Indians 4-0 after Plesac fans 11

-CLEVELAND (AP) — Yasmani Grandal and Eloy Jiménez hit sacrifice flies and the Chicago White Sox scored four runs in the ninth inning — three charged to ineffective Cleveland closer Brad Hand — to beat the Indians 4-0 on Wednesday night.
+CLEVELAND (AP) — Yasmani Grandal and Eloy Jiménez hit sacrifice flies and the Chicago White Sox, who couldn’t do anything against Zach Plesac for eight innings, scored four runs in the ninth — three charged to ineffective Cleveland closer Brad Hand — to beat the Indians 4-0 on Wednesday night.

-The Indians got eight terrific innings from No. 5 starter Zach Plesac.
-He struck out a career-high 11, shut out the White Sox on three hits and continued a strong run of Cleveland pitching to start the season.
+The Indians got eight terrific innings from Plesac, their No. 5 starter who truck out a career-high 11, shut out the White Sox on three hits and continued a strong run of Cleveland pitching to start the season.

-Rookie Luis Robert hit a two-run single in the ninth as Chicago snapped a three-game losing streak and salvaged one game in the series.
+But once he left, the White Sox finally put something together against Hand (0-1).
+The left-hander gave up a walk and hit a batter in the ninth before the sac flies and rookie Luis Robert’s two-run single helped Chicago snap a three-game losing streak and salvage one game in the series.

+“It’s not a must-win, but we needed a victory today,” White Sox manager Rick Renteria said.
+“This was a pretty clean game.
+It was a big inning that got us those runs.”

-Chicago starter Lucas Giolito matched Plesac pitch for pitch through six, holding the Indians scoreless on four hits.
+White Sox starter Lucas Giolito matched Plesac pitch for pitch through six, holding the Indians scoreless on four hits.
 It was a nice bounce back by the All-Star right-hander, who gave up a home run in Minnesota on his first pitch of the season and was touched for seven runs in 3 2/3 innings.

+“I was happy to be able to do that, put up zeroes to get our offense back in the dugout and end up getting the bats going later,” Giolito said.
+“Later is better than never and we were able to come out with a much needed win there.
+I feel good about this one.
+It gets me right back on track.”

-The White Sox couldn’t do anything against Plesac, who didn’t allow a walk.
+The White Sox were flustered by Plesac.
 The right-hander broke a couple bats, made Tim Anderson smash his in frustration near the plate and befuddled Chicago’s hitters.
-But once he was pulled after throwing 97 pitches, the White Sox went to work against Hand (0-1).
+But once he was pulled after throwing 97 pitches, the White Sox went to work.

-Anderson doubled leading off the ninth before Hand walked Yoán Moncada and José Abreu to load the bases.
-Grandal, who struck out twice against Plesac, then delivered the game’s first run with a liner to right.
+Anderson doubled leading off the ninth before Hand walked Yoán Moncada and hit José Abreu.
+Grandal then gave the White Sox all the runs they would need with a liner to right.

-After Hand was pulled, Jiménez, who was back in the lineup missing three games following a collision with the left-field wall in Minnesota, hit his sacrifice fly off Adam Cimber and Robert hit a two-run single.

 Cleveland loaded the bases with two outs in the ninth off Alex Colomé, who finally closed it out to protect the win for Aaron Bummer (1-0).